Christy has traveled to Disney World with her family several times, and each visit gives her something new to discover.

 2. Subscribe to blogs and social media feeds regarding Disney Planning.

-4. Utilize the Disney World website to access information like restaurant descriptions, menus, hotel descriptions and costs, etc.
+4. Utilize the Disney World website to access information like restaurant descriptions, menus, hotel descriptions, and costs, etc.

 Making the Reservations

-Now to plan which days for which parks and to make reservations for dining and fast passes!
+Now to plan which days for which parks and to make reservations for dining and Fast Passes!

 Planning Dining (Sort of) Last Minute

 Now for me making dining reservations 60 days in advance is NOT last-minute.
-I am a laid-back procrastinator and 2 months in advance is very early for me!
-However, in the Disney vacation planning world you can make dining reservations starting at 180 days in advance of your trip.
+I am a laid-back procrastinator and two months in advance is very early for me!
+However, in the Disney vacation planning world, you can make dining reservations starting 180 days in advance of your trip.
 I read about many people that do make reservations this early in order to make those hard to get dining reservations.
 There are many very popular character meals such as CINDERELLA'S ROYAL TABLE and BE OUR GUEST which are reportedly VERY HARD to acquire.
 And, as I person who recently had to be in search of those very reservations, I can attest that the options were very scarce or non-existent on 95% of my searches.